Quasilyte/reast/README.md

 For example, if `x, y := f()` is re-written into `var` and `=`, it can no longer be used where **simple statement** is expected.
 Most statements that allow (optional) initializer statement fall into this category.
-It is a real issue that should be solved.
+It is an [issue](https://github.com/Quasilyte/reast/issues/1) that should be solved.

 TODO list for rules:
 * For loops.